 The critical mistake to avoid after your kratky jar setup

-Do not refill the jar to the original water level.
 This is the number one kratky killer.
 As the water drops, air roots develop in the gap.
 Refilling submerges these roots, suffocating them.
 The plant develops root rot and dies from too much water, not too little.

 Only add water if roots are no longer touching the solution at all.
 Even then, add only a small amount of pH-adjusted water (no extra nutrients).
 Never bring the level back to where it started.